marvande/epfl-ada-2019-data-analysis/setting_up_git.md

 ## Ignoring outputs in jupyter notebook:

+### Repo structure:
+- Code : contains the notebook and all other code we need
+- Data : contains data we create and the data we use (Attention you need to add the dataset yourself, see below in "Setting up your data)
+- Doc : contains all documentation like the leaflet from dunnhumby and more if needed.

 ### Automatically:
 Once you've activated your ada conda environment and you are in the git repo: